-The University Library of the Technische Universität München (TUB) is the academic information centre of the Technische Universität München (TUM).
+The University Library of the Technical University of Munich is the academic information centre of the Technical University of Munich (TUM).
 The library comprises nine branch libraries, situated at the university's four locations in Munich, Garching, Weihenstephan and Straubing.

 In Bavaria, we provide nationwide services in supplying literature and information to technological and scientific research facilities and companies.
 Our portfolio of products and services is also available to interested private individuals.
 We archive literature that has been published in Bavaria in the fields of applied natural sciences, technology (including information technology and architecture), agricultural and nutritional sciences and sport within the context of the Bavarian Legal Deposit Act.
 Furthermore, the University Library is also an official Standards Infopoint by the German Standards Institute (Deutsches Institut für Normung, DIN).

 As a central service facility of the university, we are committed to TUM's Mission Statement and main areas of development: professionalism, constant renewal, innovation, striving for excellence and outstanding performance in the global knowledge process.
 The university's declared objective is to take a scientific approach to teaching, research, academic school education, training and further education.
 The mission and methodology behind this approach is adopted also by the Library, whose excellence represents an essential foundation for the efficient application of science in work and study at TUM.

-The principles of the University Library's service and development profile are rooted in the Bavarian Higher Education Act, the Basic Statutes of the Technische Universität München, the Mission Statement of the Technische Universität München, the Library Policies at the Technische Universität München including the Regulatory Statutes for General Regulations on the Use of Bavarian Public Libraries (ABOB) and the Library’s Mission Statement.
+The principles of the University Library's service and development profile are rooted in the Bavarian Higher Education Act, the Basic Priniciples of the University, the TUM's Mission Statement, the TUM's Library Policies including the Regulatory Statutes for General Regulations on the Use of Bavarian Public Libraries (ABOB) and the Library’s Mission Statement.

 The profile of the university library as a modern academic information centre at TUM is based on the following pillars:

 1. The University Library as a centre of information